 The risk committee’s tasks are regulated in the Financial Institutions Act section 13-6(4) and the Financial Institutions Regulations section 13-2.
 The risk committee shall contribute to ensuring that risk and capital management support the group’s strategic development and goal attainment, and at the same time ensure financial stability and sound asset management.
 The risk committee shall contribute to ensuring that the group’s management and control arrangements are appropriate to the risk level and scale of the business.

 The risk committee meets at least five times yearly.

-The board of directors has appointed a compensation committee which shall comprise at least three directors.
-In addition, the board of directors appoints one representative for the employees.
+The board of directors comprises at least three directors and a representative for the employees.
 The board chair is a permanent member of the committee and also chairs the committee.
-The committee members are appointed by the board of directors for two years at a time.

 The committee meets when convened by the chair, but at least once yearly and otherwise as and when required.
 The attendance of at least two members is required.